 Visits to other gardens naturally also give wonderful ideas for colour combinations and I confess to having 'borrowed' many of my favourites schemes from clever gardeners.
-A trip to England 25 years ago when we visited a number of famous gardens had its most long-lasting impact on me via several colour groupings - even though the plants used there themselves were not suitable for my Sydney gardens.
+A trip to England 35 years ago when we visited a number of famous gardens had its most long-lasting impact on me via several colour groupings - even though the plants used there themselves were not suitable for my Sydney gardens, as I eventually realised!
 A visit to Hidcote's 'Red Garden', with its use of dark plum-coloured foliage in combination with red flowers was probably the first time I had ever seen this done and it took my breath away.
 Barnsley House, at that time the home of gardening writer Rosemary Verey, had many combinations of lime-green foliage and flowers with blues and purples, which have remained some of my most favourite pairings of all time, and they still give me a frisson of delight, all these years later.
 The sunset hues in one of the garden rooms at Sissingurst also had a big impact on me, even though it was 20 years before I used those colours together in a garden bed of my own.

-Closer to home, it was the pairing of a milky-blue Adenophora species (similar to Campanula rapunculus) with cerise Lychnis coronaria in my friend Beverley Jenkins's garden more than 20 years ago that particularly thrilled me.
+Closer to home, it was the pairing of a milky-blue Adenophora species (similar to Campanula rapunculus) with cerise Lychnis coronaria in my friend Beverley Jenkins's garden more than 30 years ago that particularly thrilled me.
 I have used that mixture over and over again since then, with a variety of plants of those two colours, such as the juxtaposition of red Iresine herbstii 'Brilliantissima' with pastel blue Eranthemum pulchellum (pictured) an idea found in another friend's garden in a shady corner.